- About

 - login (for Dept. Members)

-We look forward to holding our next JEDAI Research Fair in March 2025.
+We look forward to holding our next JEDAI Research Fair in March/April 2026.

 The JEDAI Research Fair is a celebration of SFU PSYC students’ research by, for, about, and with individuals and communities who have been historically underrepresented in psychology research.
 We showcase the diverse forms and foci of research by both undergraduate and graduate SFU PSYC students.
 Please note, when we say SFU PSYC students, we include students who are in PSYC/COGS/BNS!
 Majors and Minors or students who are intending in majoring or minoring in these programs are particularly welcome.

-Join us by presenting your research and by attending to support your fellow students!
+Attendance at the Research Fair is OPEN to everyone.
+Are you an SFU student, please come and attending to support your fellow students!
+Presentations, however, are limited to SFU PSYC/COGS/BNS students.
+If that describes you, please consider joining us to present your research!
 Does the JEDAI Research Fair sound like an exciting opportunity for you?
 Do you have a relevant project you want to share?
 Come present your research!
 Submit your abstract to showcase your work!

-Instructions and the link for submissions to the SFU PSYC JEDAI Research Fair are provided here.
+Example Instructions for submissions to the SFU PSYC JEDAI Research Fair are provided here.

 - Title (125 characters including spaces)